 - Platinum: Spending $1,200+ per year

-New cardholders start at the Preferred level and then build from there each year.
+New cardholders start at the Silver level and then build from there each year.
 No matter which tier you’re at, you’ll enjoy exclusive offers reserved just for cardholders throughout the year.
 In addition to these savings, you will also have the opportunity to save an additional percentage off each year during Macy’s Thanks for Sharing event.
 To take advantage of this not only do you need to be a cardholder, but you also need to pay a $25 fee to join each year.

 Occasionally, cardholders receive special surprise discounts at the register, no matter what level they are.
 If you are a Gold or Platinum cardholder, you will receive free shipping for online purchases.